Up to 60% off sofas & mattresses — limited‑time deals.

 Grant 4453 Stationary Sectional 3.9 4.4 3.9 3.6 3.3 4.4 4.1

-The numbers tell a pretty clear story: the sofa and loveseat are the most even “daily drivers,” with fewer trade-offs and fewer space penalties.
-The sleeper’s scores dip mainly on mobility and layout constraints, even though the sit itself stays supportive.
-The sectional leads on seat comfort and reconfiguration flexibility, but it pays for that with cleaning complexity and a space commitment.
-If you want the most balanced pick, the sofa and loveseat tie; if you want the standout in one dimension, the sectional wins comfort while the sleeper wins guest utility.
+The sofa and loveseat are the most even daily drivers, with fewer trade-offs and fewer space penalties.
+The sleeper’s score dips because it is heavier and needs bed clearance, not because the daytime seat failed.
+The sectional leads on seat comfort and layout flexibility, but it also brings more seams to clean and a bigger footprint.
+For the most balanced pick, choose the sofa or loveseat.
+For a single standout feature, the sectional wins on lounging and the sleeper wins on guest utility.

 How to Choose the Jackson Grant Sofa?